The high-octane nature of modern business ensures that change is a constant factor.

 - Show the negative consequences of ignoring the problem

+This is the first step towards inspiring employees and igniting a desire for change.
 If this step is skipped, then employees will be less motivated to change – they won’t understand what they are doing or why they are doing it.

 2. Developing Desire for Change